 The Airbnb website has detailed information on the relevant local taxes it collects for each of these locations.

-For hosts required to collect local taxes in any location that is not listed above, it is their responsibility to collect the local tax direct from guests themselves.
+For hosts required to collect their own local taxes, it is their responsibility to collect the local tax direct from guests themselves.

-If you are required to collect local taxes and do not live within any of the jurisdictions listed on the previous page, it is your responsibility to collect these taxes from your guests.
+If you are required to collect local taxes and do not live within any of the jurisdictions in which Airbnb collect the occupancy tax on your behalf, it is your responsibility to collect these taxes from your guests.

 Hosts have three options for doing so, and it is at the discretion of hosts as to how they wish to collect these taxes.
 Their options are: